nathanielrb/ftmicroKanren/README.md

 A single temporal primitive `next` is implemented using delayed streams (Scheme promises), alongside immature and mature ones.
 Goals defined with `next` are enclosed in promises, and shunted right and combined during miniKanren's interleaving.
 This allows goals to refer to external, time-dependent (stateful) resources, with the guaranty that goals at the same "time" increment (i.e., nested levels of `next`) will be created simultaneously.

-The accessors `current`, `promised`, and `advance` allow us to work with this extended definition of streams.
+The accessors `current`, `promised`, and `advance` are defined for working with this extended definition of streams.
 Here is an example using the miniKanren wrappers, which also have been extended.

 ```
 (define *db* 1)